GalDaich/FinalProject2024/README.md

 #### Step 2: Navigate to User Directory
 ➜ Run this in cmd: cd %USERPROFILE%
 #### Step 3: Create virtual environment
-➜ Run this in cmd: - python -m venv venv
+➜ Run this in cmd: python -m venv venv
 #### Step 4: Activate virtual environment
 ➜ Run this in cmd: venv\Scripts\activate
-#### Step 5: Update setuptools and pip (IMPORTANT - do these in order!) -
+#### Step 5: Update setuptools and pip
 ➜ Run this in cmd:
-python -m pip install setuptools<br>
-python -m pip install --upgrade pip<br>
+python.exe -m pip install --upgrade pip
 #### Step 6: Install necessary packages
-➜ Run this in cmd: - pip install numpy pandas scikit-learn flask pymongo kmodes
+➜ Run this in cmd: pip install numpy pandas scikit-learn flask pymongo kmodes flask-cors
 #### Step 7: Navigate to machine learning folder
 ➜ Run this in cmd (adjust path to your computer): cd \FinalProject2024\ML-Clustering